Some of the important facts concerning fissile materials are listed below

 As of January 2017, it is estimated that the global stockpile of Highly Enriched Uranium is approximately 1400 tons.
 As per some reports it is estimated the global stockpile of separated Plutonium is approximately 520 tons.
 Of this around 290 tons are for a civilian purpose and the rest are for military purpose.
 The countries in possession of the highest amount of fissile materials are listed below.

 - It is a proposed international treaty to prohibit further production of fissile material which would be used for nuclear weapons and nuclear devices.

-- Russia proposed to include fissile materials – weapons grade uranium and plutonium
+- Russia proposed to include fissile materials – weapons-grade uranium and plutonium

-- Both countries were of consensus that production of fissile material that would be used in civilian nuclear reactors or nuclear reactors that are used to power Navy ships and submarines would not be prohibited.
+- Both countries were of the consensus that the production of fissile material that would be used in civilian nuclear reactors or nuclear reactors that are used to power Navy ships and submarines would not be prohibited.

 Top Uranium Producing Countries